-Fragrance additives are allowed by the FDA and do not have to be disclosed.
+Fragrance additives are allowed by the FDA and do not have to be disclosed up to a specific amount.
 You can find these additives listed on most mainstream brands.

 DANGER: The term “Fragrance” contains as many as 200 chemicals that can induce headaches, vomiting, dizziness, rashes, and hyperpigmentation.

 Then you say, I thought mineral makeup is good?

 PURPOSE: Increases luminosity in cosmetics, adding slip, aid in adhesion and prevent essential minerals and pigments from sticking to your skin.

 Bismuth oxychloride is a byproduct of lead and copper refining, begins as an impurity and chemically related to arsenic and antimony.